 Foyers and Entrances

-- Using entrance mats that are long enough to capture dust, dirt and moisture as people enter the building
+- Replacing entrance mats with adhesive-backed, absorbent mats to prevent slips, trips and falls as people enter the building

 - Applying non-slip floor treatments